-Employees are entitled to notice of termination and will be in accordance with Clause 2.4 Termination of Employment of this agreement.
+Employees are entitled to notice of termination and will be in accordance with Clause 2.4 Can an employees employment be terminated? of this agreement.

 How much Severance Pay will an Employee Receive?

 Employees will receive the following severance pay when terminated in accordance with this clause.